• Skip to primary navigation

 • Preheat oven to 325 F (or use whatever setting your mix states – I used Ghirardelli brand brownie mix and the directions stated 325).

-• Line a 9 inch square metal pan with foil and spray with flour-added cooking spray (or just use non-stick foil).
+• Line a 9 inch square metal pan with foil and spray bottom with cooking spray or grease lightly with butter.
+You can also use an 8-inch pan for a thicker crust.

 Notes